School of Medicine

 Content

-1. April/March: Overview of Global Health elective MEOSA- 415A.
-This is a six-week course meeting twice weekly at noon for one hour.
+March/April: Overview of Global Health elective MEOSA- 415A.
+This is an approximately six-week course meeting twice weekly at noon for one hour.
 The purpose of the course is to provide an overview of global health topics for the first-year medical student.
-Such topics as AIDS, mental health issues, ethical problems, human rights, diarrheal diseases, women’s issues, skin diseases of the tropics, humanitarian emergencies, tropical medicine overview, global emergency response to pandemics, and malnutrition and strategies for food fortification are presented by Baylor faculty.
+Some of the topics include HIV/AIDS, mental health, global health technology, global surgery and women’s health presented by various faculty members.

 Heading